 Damian Iorio completed violin studies in Britain and the USA before becoming a member of the Danish National Radio Symphony Orchestra.
 He has a wide range of repertoire which centres on the late romantic and early 20th century then to the earlier classical period and forward to the contemporary with his Italian/Anglo family background and Nordic/Russian periods being a clear, but not exclusive, influence.
 He also enjoys working with many youth orchestras in Europe and he is Music Director of The National Youth String Orchestra of Great Britain.
 During his time in Copenhagen he also studied conducting in St Petersburg before being appointed as Artistic Director and Chief Conductor of the Philharmonic Orchestra of Murmansk where he became the catalyst in its subsequent success and growth for both opera and concert.
 In June 2014 it was announced he would become Music Director of the Milton Keynes City Orchestra which has already built a strong reputation in establishing itself as a valued arts resource and core part of the cultural life in the region and city.

 Damian Iorio was born in London to a family of Italian and English musicians and now lives in Italy with his young family.
-In 2006 he received the Knight of the Order of Sant’Agata from the Republic of San Marino in recognition for his services to music there.
+In 2006 he received the Knight of the Order of Sant’Agata from the Republic of San Marino in recognition for his services to music.